 -

 Clean the chain with a rag and degreaser.
-Use a brush or other special tool to remove dirt.
+Use a brush or specific tool to remove dirt.

 -

-Rinse and dry the chain thoroughly.
-Make sure there are no traces of degreaser left.
+Rinse and dry the chain well.
+Make sure there is no degreaser left.

 -

-Apply chain lubricant.
+Apply specific chain lubricant.
 Turn the pedals while applying a drop to each link.

 -

 Remove excess lubricant with a dry cloth.
-If too much oil remains, it will attract more dirt.
+If there is too much oil left, it will attract more dirt.

 How to adjust the changes